vijaypatil/mithril-notes/README.md

 ## App Goals

-1. Maintain a development diary / journal.
+1. Used to maintain a development diary / journal.
 1. Notes about different projects can be captured.
 1. The notes are ordered by timestamp of entry.
 1. Notes have tags.